-16.1 A. Consistent with the federal Family and Medical Leave Act of 1993 (FMLA), an employee who has worked for the state for at least twelve (12) months and for at least one thousand, two hundred fifty (1,250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) workweeks of family medical leave in a twelve (12) month period for one or more of the following reasons:
+16.1 A. With the exception of Section 16.12, definitions within this Article will be in accordance with the federal Family and Medical Leave Act of 1993 (FMLA).
+Consistent with FMLA and any amendments thereto, an employee who has worked for the state for at least twelve (12) months and for at least one thousand, two hundred fifty (1,250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) workweeks of family medical leave in a twelve (12) month period for one or more of the following reasons:

-- 1. The birth of and to care for a newborn child or placement for adoption or foster care of a child and to care for that child; - 2.
+- 1. Parental leave for the birth of and to care for a newborn child or placement for adoption or foster care of a child and to care for that child; - 2.
 Personal medical leave due to the employee's own serious health condition that requires the employee's absence from work; - 3.
-Family medical leave to care for a spouse, child, parent or state registered domestic partner as defined by RCWs 26.60.020 and 26.60.030 who suffers from a serious health condition that requires on-site care or supervision by the employee; and/or - 4.
-Family medical leave for a qualifying exigency when the employee's spouse, child of any age or parent is on active duty or call to active duty status of the Reserves or National Guard for deployment to a foreign country.
+Family Medical Leave to care for a spouse, child, or parent who suffers from a serious health condition that requires on-site care or supervision by the employee; and/or - 4.
+FML for a qualifying exigency when the employee's spouse, child of any age or parent is on active duty or call to active duty status of the Armed Forces, Reserves or National Guard for deployment to a foreign country.